yegor256/datum/md/policy.md

 assign the ticket to that user in your ticket tracking system.
 This operation is against our principles of automated task management, that's why you will get -5 [points](#18) every time you do this.
+If you assign a job to its reporter/creator, you will get an additional penalty of -15 [points](#18).

 <a name="28" href="#28">§28</a>.
 "Architect Review Bonus."